0xM1cx/Obsidian-Notes/Cybersecurity/Brupsuite.md

 These options give us a lot of control over how the proxy operates, so it is an excellent idea to familiarize yourself with these.

 For example, the proxy will not intercept server responses by default unless we explicitly ask it to on a per-request basis.
 We can override the default setting by selecting the "Intercept responses based on the following rules" checkbox and picking one or more rules.
-The "`Or` `Request` `Was Intercepted`" rule is good for catching responses to all requests that were intercepted by the proxy:
+The "`Or` `Request` `Was Intercepted`" rule is good for catching responses to all requests that were intercepted by the proxy

+### Foxy Proxy
+There are two ways to proxy our traffic through burp suite.
+1. We could use the embedded browser.
+2. We configure a local browser to proxy our traffic through Burp.
+---
+The Burp Proxy works by opening a web interface on `127.0.0.1:8080` (by default).
+As implied by the fact that this is a "proxy", we need to redirect all of our browser traffic through this port before we can start intercepting it with Burp.
+We can do this by altering our browser settings or, more commonly, by using a Firefox browser extension called [FoxyProxy](https://getfoxyproxy.org/). **FoxyProxy** allows us to save proxy profiles, meaning we can quickly and easily switch to our "Burp Suite" profile in a matter of clicks, then disable the proxy just as easily.

+There are two versions of FoxyProxy; **Basic** and **Standard**.
+Both versions allow you to change your proxy settings on the fly; however, FoxyProxy Standard gives you a lot more control over what traffic gets sent through the proxy.
+For example, it will allow you to set pattern matching rules to determine whether a request should be proxied or not: this is more complicated than the simple proxy offered by FoxyProxy basic.